aegiswp/theme/README.md

 ## Roadmap

-Fortunately, Aeon has a [public roadmap](https://trello.com/b/x75Zqk7W/aeon-theme-roadmap) that can be accessed to observe both its development and progress.
+Fortunately, Aegis has a [public roadmap](https://trello.com/b/x75Zqk7W/aegis-theme-roadmap) that can be accessed to observe both its development and progress.

 ## Credits